 The front page of the Lewiston Evening Journal, May 18, 1914.

-Announcing the passing of W. S. Libbey, the extraordinary man that built,
+Announcing the passing of W. S. Libbey, the extraordinary man who built,

 what would become; the Portland-Lewiston Interurban.